IMAGE GALLERY FOR RESPONSIVE PAGES

 • providing a seamless experience across all breakpoints;

-I’ve pinned some thoughts that popped up during the my design process (benchmark phase, the wireframing phase, the lo-fi mockup phase) and after a usability test:
+I’ve pinned some thoughts that popped up during my design process (benchmark phase, the wireframing phase, the lo-fi mockup phase) and after a usability test:

 2. Avoid automated motion;

-3. Give multiple choices for the same function (ex. activate the zoom with double tap or tapping a clear button/link);
+3. Give multiple choices for the same function (ex. activate the zoom with a double tap or tapping a clear button/link);

 6. Check the user stats about the unique interaction proportion (ex zoom, thumbnails etc);